anucvml/ddn/README.md

 jupyter notebook
 ```

-Example applications for image and point cloud classification can be found under the `apps` directory.
-See
+Reference (PyTorch) applications for image and point cloud classification can be found under the `apps`
-the `README` files therein for instructions on installation and how to run.
+directory.
+See the `README` files therein for instructions on installation and how to run.

 ## License